mucximilian/OLMapPoints/README.md

 If the site is already accessed with a hash property, the point is automatically displayed on the map already.
 Clicking anywhere changes the location and updates the hash value again.

 ## TO DOs:
-* Adding more points to the URL anchor (i.e. start point, end point and an arbitrary number of points in between)
+* Add more points to the URL anchor (i.e. start point, end point and an arbitrary number of points in between)
-* Adding user interactivity to select which point to add
+* Add user interactivity to select which point to add
-* Implementing point dragging
+* Point dragging functionality

 * * *
 License: GNU GENERAL PUBLIC LICENSE